 I'm Ritesh Kanchi, a PhD student at Harvard University in the Intelligent Interactive Systems Group, advised by Dr. Krzysztof Gajos.
 My research lies at the intersection of computer science and design, focusing on intelligent user interfaces for niche communities in accessibility and education.
-As a human-computer interaction (HCI) researcher, I explore how intentional and inclusive technology design to empower people in their everyday interactions with technology.
-In education, I deeply care about both introductory and interactive systems education in computing and design.
-I am deeply committed to increasing participation and belonging in computing and design through teaching, mentorship, and community building.
+As a human-computer interaction (HCI) researcher, I explore how intentional and inclusive technology design can empower people in their everyday interactions with technology.

 Prior to Harvard, I completed my bachelor's degree in Computer Science at the University of Washington, where I was advised by Dr. Jon E. Froehlich and Dr. Jason C. Yip, along with Assistant Teaching Professors Matt Wang and Miya Natsuhara.